 The City of Vicksburg adopted the Tax Abatement Program for Central Business District and Historic District Board on August 21, 2017 as set forth in Sections 22-43 to Section 22-52 of the Code of Ordinances of the City of Vicksburg, MS for Abatement of the increases in ad Valorem taxes on an individual basis.
-All abatements are for seven (7) years and are for economic development purposes.
-The City has fourteen (14) tax abatement agreements with nine (9) entities as of September 30, 2021, effective as of August 21, 2017 for fiscal years beginning in 2018 through 2028.
+All abatements are for five (5) to seven (7) years and are for economic development purposes.
+The City has ten (10) tax abatement agreements with nine (9) entities as of September 30, 2022, effective as of August 21, 2017 for fiscal years beginning in 2018 through 2028.